Tyberton

 Tyberton or Tiberton is a village and civil parish 8 mi west of Hereford, in the county of Herefordshire, England.
 In 2011 the parish had a population of 178.
 The parish touches Blakemere, Madley, Peterchurch, Preston on Wye and Vowchurch.
 Tyberton shares a parish council with Blakemere, Bredwardine, Moccas and Preston-on-Wye called "Wyeside Group Parish Council".

 Landmarks

 There are 9 listed buildings in Tyberton.
-Tyberton has a church called St Mary.
+Tyberton has a church dedicated to St Mary.

 History

 The name "Tyberton" means 'Tidbeorht's farm/settlement'.
 Tyberton was recorded in the Domesday Book as Tibrintintune.